-Please call Xcel Energy’s Builders Call Line at 800-628-2121 to speak with an Xcel Energy representative if you are interested in an excess flow valve.
+Please call Xcel Energy’s Builders Call Line at 800-628-2121 to speak with an Xcel Energy representative if you are interested in an EFV.
 We will determine if your existing service line qualifies for the installation of an EFV before working with you to set an installation date.

 We'd welcome your feedback!

 Thank you for visiting Xcel Energy.
 You have been selected to participate in a brief customer satisfaction survey to let us know how we can improve your experience.

 The survey is designed to measure your entire experience, so please look for it at the conclusion of your visit